-UI Element Purpose

-Action name This is a freely chosen string describing the Action.

-Tabs: Execute a Select the action type by selecting the appropriate tab.

-command and Tab Description

-Write to file Execute a command A command line command is

-executed.

-Write to file will be written into

-a file.

-Filename The full name, inclu iding path, of the file whe ere the log line is

-I be opened, written into, , and then closed

-immediately.

-Line to insert written into the file.
-A Wi

-into file automatically.
-The text may •

-Command , f the variables defined below

-Command hich will be called when the

-• d, though depending on the setting of the

-Parameter list PATH might not be needed. to the evenutable

-Available · · · · · · · · · · · · · · · · · · · rameters that will be passed s may be used on the Lin

-variables will be replaced by the app ·

-variables oropriate value when

-the action is performed.
-Variable Description Examples

-\$t\$ Tab Character.
-Examples

-Additional Newline

-\$n\$ (windows style linefeed)

-\$ModemName\$ Name of the modem.
-Master Station

-ΦΝ-1 Φ Maria of the set of SCADA Demo

-\$NetworkName\$ Name of the network.
-Net

-\$NmsID\$ ID of the NMS parameter.
-1.86

-Voltage

-\$NmsName\$ Name of the NMS

-ψινιποιναιποφ parameter.
-Temperature

-Ceiling

-\$NmsValue\$ Value of the NMS 28

-parameter.

-\$NumValue\$ Numeric value 12

-Including the minus sign if

-the value is negative and -10.2

-a decimal point and an

-appropriate number of -105

-decimals if applicable.

-Time part of the time

-\$LogTime\$ when the action was run.
-13:55:53:0354

-hh:mm:ss:msec

-.
-Date part of the time.
-22274222

-\$LogDate\$ yyyymmdd 20071030

-ф т Name of the trigger which 14.4

-\$TriggerName\$ executed this action.
-Voltage Low

-Human readable

-¢TriggerDeserinties description of the trigger,

-\$TriggerDescription\$ including most of the

-other parameters.

-\$ActionName\$ Name of the action.
-Write to log

-Human readable

-\$ActionDescription\$ description of the action,

-including most of the

-other parameters.

-The unit of the parameter

-in short form.
-Not all V

-\$Unit\$ parameters have a unit, in C

-this case the value is an dBm

-empty string.

-The name of the modem

-which originated the

-\$OtherModem\$ transmission whose signal

-strength was measured by Modem 2

-\$ModemName\$.
-Applicable WOODIN E

-only with the RSSI NMS

-Parameter, otherwise this

-will be an empty string.
+UI Element Purpose Action name This is a freely chosen string describing the Action.
+Tabs: Execute a Select the action type by selecting the appropriate tab. command and Tab · Description Write to file Execute a command A command line command is executed.
+Write to file A text string w file. ill be written into a Filename The full name, includir file will be opened, writ ng path, of the tten into, and t file where the lo hen closed imme og line is written.
+The diately.
+Line to insert into The text that will be wr ritten into the fi ile.
+A Windows-s tandard line feed will file be added automatica Illy.
+The text r may consist of any text and/or any number of the variable s defined belov v Command The executable file which will be called when the action is run.
+Full path is recommended, though depending on the setting of the environment variable PATH might not be needed.
+Parameter list The command line par ameters that w ill be passed to tl ne executable.
+Available These variable names r may be used o n the Line other fields, see above.
+The variables variable will be repla ced by the a ppropriate value when the action is performed. - · · Variable Description Examples \$†\$ Tab Charact er ¢~¢ Additional N ewline φΠφ (windows sty le linefeed) \$ModemName\$ Name of the modem.
+Master Station \$NetworkName\$ Name of the network.
+SCADA Demo Net \$NmsID\$ ID of the NM 15 parameter.
+1.86 Voltage ¢NImaNlama\$ Name of the NMS φινιτιστικάτιστα parameter.
+Temperature Ceiling \$NmsValue\$ Value of the parameter.
+NMS 28 Numeric valu Including the ue e minus sign if 12 \$NumValue\$ the value is r decimal poir negative and a nt and an -10.2 appropriate decimals if a number of pplicable. -105 \$LogTime\$ Time part of the action we hh:mm:ss:m the time when as run. sec 13:55:53:0354

+Г Г \$LogDate\$ Date part ot the time. yyyymmdd 20071030 \$TriggerName\$ Name of the trigger which executed this action.
+Voltage Low \$TriggerDescription\$ Human readable description of the trigger, including most of the other parameters. \$ActionName\$ Name of the action.
+Write to log \$ActionDescription\$ Human readable description of the action, including most of the other parameters. \$Unit\$ The unit of the parameter in short form.
+Not all parameters have a unit, in this case the value is an empty string.
+V C dBm \$OtherModem\$ The name of the modem which originated the transmission whose signal strength was measured by \$ModemName\$.
+Applicable only with the RSSI NMS Parameter, otherwise this will be an empty string.
+Modem 2